There are so many elements that you need to manage while running a political campaign.

 People tend to express their opinions more freely when hiding behind a nickname, so chances are you might find valuable information you can use to improve your program.

-And then there are Millennials.
+And then there are Millennials and Gen Z.

-Track the public perception of your client
+Track the public perception of your candidate

 People will almost 100% of the time voice their opinion on social media, especially if the opinion is negative.
 Social media became what the public forums and bars were in the past.